The Barnett Award

 The Barnett Award and named lecture was established in memory of environmental statistician, Professor Vic Barnett.
 It is awarded annually to encourage and promote the recognition of outstanding contributions to the field of environmental statistics.

-The Barnett Award is open for nominations.
+Nominations for 2022 have closed.
 Find out more about our call for nominations.

 2021 recipient: Jonathan Rougier